saltstack/salt/doc/topics/sdb/index.rst

 .. warning::
     The ``vault`` driver previously only supported splitting the path and key with a question mark.
-This has sense been deprecated in favor of using the standard / to split the path and key.
+This has since been deprecated in favor of using the standard / to split the path and key.
 The use of the questions mark will still be supported to ensure backwards compatibility, but please use the prefered method using /.
     The deprecated approach required the full path to where the key is stored,